Nissan board taps Renault’s Senard, shareholders meeting set

 TOKYO (AP) — Nissan’s board has chosen as a director Jean-Dominique Senard, who was recently appointed chairman at the Japanese automaker’s alliance partner Renault SA of France.

 Nissan Motor Co. said in a statement that its board decided Tuesday to hold an extraordinary shareholders’ meeting on April 8, to remove its former chairman, Carlos Ghosn.
 Earlier, he also was dismissed as chairman of smaller alliance partner Mitsubishi Motors Corp.
-He resigned from Renault.
+He resigned recently as chairman and chief executive of Renault.

 Nissan did not say if Senard was being considered to replace Ghosn as chairman.